 By the way, the plane looks similar to that on the 2011 IWC Montre d’Aviateur Chronographe Edition Patrouille Suisse (Ref.
 3717) and, to be frank, I am not sure whether the similarity was intentional or someone in the design department just made a costly mistake.

-Like the base model, the new Breitling Chronomat 44 GMT Patroulle Suisse 50th Anniversary is powered by the same Caliber B04 in-house movement (like Panerai, Breitling has made an enormous effort to switch from mass-produced ETA mechanisms to its own calibers) that was certified as a chronometer by the Swiss COSC authority and offers a nice combination of a chronograph and a 24-hour second time indicator.
+Like the base model, the new Breitling Chronomat 44 GMT Patroulle Suisse 50th Anniversary is powered by the same Caliber B04 in-house movement (like Panerai, Breitling has made an enormous effort to switch from mass-produced ETA mechanisms to its own calibers) that was certified as a chronometer by the Swiss COSC authority and offers a nice combination of a chronograph and a 24-hour second time-zone indicator.

-Beautiful in its complexity, the self-winding movement usually features rather plain exterior finish.
+Beautiful in its complexity, the self-winding movement usually features a rather plain exterior finish.
 Perhaps, this is precisely the reason why the Swiss brand decided to hide it behind a solid case back cover.

 While on the subject, I would also like to note that, thanks to the timekeeper’s rotating bezel that features an extra 24-hour scale, you can use the watch to display not two, but whole three time zones: convenient if you happen to work on different markets with different daylight saving time.